-Configure USB Storage Advanced Settings
+USB Storage Advanced Settings

-To configure advanced USB settings, from the router menu, under USB, select Advanced Settings.
+To view or change advanced USB settings, select USB > Advanced Settings.
 The USB Storage (Advanced Settings) screen displays:

 You can use this screen to specify access to the USB storage device.
-The following table explains the fields and buttons in the USB Storage (Advanced Settings) screen.
+The settings are as follows: